allensussman/Kaggle_StumbleUpon/README.md

 Code for Kaggle's StumbleUpon Evergreen Classification Challenge

-To run, run the code in BS Man+, Foxtrot+, Logit, and Zygmuntz+, then run the code in Stacking.
+To run, run the code in Naive_Bayes, Vowpal_Wabbit, Logit, and SparseNN, then run the code in Stacking.
 (See the README's in each directory.)

-	BS MAN+ contains code for classifying using naive bayes
+	NAIVE_BAYES contains code for classifying using naive bayes, and is based on code by Kaggle user BS Man

-	FOXTROT+ contains code for classifying using vowpal wabbit
+	VOWPAL_WABBIT contains code for classifying using vowpal wabbit, and is based on code by Kaggle user Foxtrot

 	LOGIT contains code for classifying using logistic regression

-	ZYGMUNTZ+ contains code for classifying using a neural network optimized for sparse matrices
+	SPARSENN contains code for classifying using a neural network optimized for sparse matrices, and is based on code by Kaggle user Zygmuntz

 	STACKING contains code for performing model stacking on the previous four models, using either SVC or logistic regression.